Painlev\'e I double scaling limit in the cubic random matrix model: Introduction

+We remark that the appearance of solutions of Painlev\'e I in the double scaling asymptotics of the partition function near the critical point was predicted in the physics literature, see the papers by F. David \cite{David1991} and \cite{David1993}, and also in the work of M. Y. Mo, \cite{Mo}.

-The structure of the paper is as follows: \begin{itemize} \item In Section \ref{sec_ds} we introduce the double scaling limit that we use near the critical point, and the family of (complex) orthogonal polynomials $P_n(z)$ that we will need in the analysis. \item In Section \ref{RHforPI} we recall known properties of the Painlev\'e I differential equation, and we present a Riemann--Hilbert problem for an associated function $\Psi$.
-A uniform asymptotic expansion for this function is also proved in Theorem \ref{Th_Phi}, a result that may be of independent interest. \item In Section \ref{sec_main} we present the main results of the paper: asymptotic expansions for the recurrence coefficients corresponding to the orthogonal polynomials $P_n(z)$ and for the free energy in the double scaling regime. \item In Section \ref{sec_eqmeasure} we analyze the equilibrium measure and its support close to the critical case.
+The structure of the paper is as follows: \begin{itemize} \item In Section \ref{RHforPI} we recall known properties of the Painlev\'e I differential equation, and we present a Riemann--Hilbert problem for an associated function $\Psi$.
+A uniform asymptotic expansion for this function is also proved in Theorem \ref{Th_Phi}, a result that may be of independent interest. \item In Section \ref{sec_main} we present the main results of the paper: asymptotic expansions for the recurrence coefficients corresponding to the orthogonal polynomials $p_n(z)$ and for the free energy in the double scaling regime. \item In Section \ref{sec_eqmeasure} we analyze the equilibrium measure and its support close to the critical case.
 Similarly as in \cite{DK}, we need to construct a modified equilibrium measure, whose density becomes negative near one of the endpoints of the support. \item In Section \ref{RHP} we apply the Deift--Zhou nonlinear steepest descent to the Riemann--Hilbert problem (see \cite{DZ} or the monograph \cite{Deift}), and as a result we deduce the asymptotic behavior of the recurrence coefficients $\ga^2_{N,N}(u)$ and $\be_{N,N}(u)$, corresponding to the orthogonal polynomials of degree $n=N$ with respect to the weight $e^{-NV(z;u)}$, in the double scaling regime and near the critical case.
 We also identify the subleading terms in these asymptotic expansions in terms of solutions of the Painlev\'e I differential equation, proving Theorem \ref{Th1}.
 Using the connection between the two double scaling formulations (in terms of $u-u_c$ and in terms of $n/N$, see \eqref{nNv}) we analyze the behavior of the recurrence coefficients $\ga^2_{N,n}(u_c)$ and $\be_{N,n}(u_c)$, corresponding to the orthogonal polynomials of degree $n$ with respect to the weight function $e^{-NV(z;u_c)}$, at the critical case.
 This proves Corollary \ref{Cor1}.

 \item In Section \ref{sec_free} we integrate the Toda equation to obtain the asymptotic behavior of the free energy near the critical case.
 To prove Theorem \ref{thfree}, we need to extend the regular and the double scaling regimes for the asymptotics of the recurrence coefficients.
 This implies a small modification of the corresponding local parametrices in the Riemann--Hilbert problem. \end{itemize}